-This fireplace has been supplied with an integral barrier to prevent direct contact with the fixed glass panel.
+This fireplace requires the installation of a decorative front with an integral barrier to prevent direct contact with the fixed glass panel.
 DO NOT operate the fireplace with the barrier removed.

 Contact your dealer or Hearth & Home Technologies if the barrier is not present or help is needed to properly install one.